DV

 Strategy & risk

-SPYI tracks S&P 500 Index with an options approach, while VT tracks FTSE Global All Cap Index using an international strategy.
+SPYI tracks S&P 500 Index with an options approach, while VT tracks FTSE Global All Cap Index with an international approach.
 Beta is 0.69 for SPYI and 0.98 for VT, indicating SPYI is less volatile relative to the market.

 SPYI beta0.69